What is foster care ?

 When a child is placed in foster care, Tusla the CFA assigns responsibility for the child to a social worker.
 Based on the child’s needs and circumstances, Tusla makes a decision on the type of fostering that is most suitable for the chill.
 There are three different types of fostering:

 Young people up to the age of 18 can be fostered.

 Any person or family can apply to the CFA to be assessed as a foster parent or foster family.
 References, Garda clearance and medical examinations will also be required as part of this process.

-There are no maximum age limits for foster carers.
-In making a decision about suitability as a foster carer, every effort is made to ensure that those selected are suitable.
-In other words, the decision to place a child with a particular foster carer is on the basis of the individual child and their needs and each cases is judged on it’s own merits.
+There are no maximum age limits for foster carers; the decision to place a child with a particular foster carer is on the basis of the individual child and their needs and each case is judged on it’s merits.

 The State’s responsibility to safeguard and promote the welfare of children whose parents fail in their duty falls to the Child and Family Agency by virtue of the Child Care Act 1991.
 The 1991 Act confers both a statutory power and duty upon the Child and Family Agency to protect children and promote their welfare.

 The Child Care (Placement of Children in Foster Care) Regulations 1995 require that a Care Plan for the child is drawn up which sets out the support to be provided to the child and the foster carers and the arrangements for access to the child in foster care by parents or relatives.

 The National Standards for Foster Care, 2003 have a major role to play in ensuring that foster care placements are adequately supported and that children in foster care receive the best possible care